Best daily deals

 What are over-ears anyway?

-If you’ve been searching our site looking for headphones, you may have noticed that we tend to talk about the different kinds of headphones separately.
+If you’ve been browsing our site looking for headphones, you may have noticed that we tend to talk about the different kinds of headphones separately.
 The most common that you’re probably familiar with are earbuds like the ones that come with your smartphone.
 Then there are Bluetooth earbuds, true wireless earbuds, on-ears, and finally over-ears.

 To answer the question posed at the top of this section, over-ears are simply headphones that completely encapsulate your ears.
 The ear cups usually have a small indent in the padding for your ears to rest comfortably in.
 On-ears, on the other hand, don’t completely cover your ears and, therefore, have slightly worse isolation in most cases.